-Out of all the safety precautions a rider can take, wearing a DO-approved helmet is the most critical.
-Tragically, many riders either choose not to wear a helmet (if their state does not require) or choose “fashionable” helmets instead of DOT-approved.
+Out of all the safety precautions a rider can take, wearing a DOT-approved helmet is the most critical.
+Tragically, many riders either choose not to wear a helmet (if their state does not require it) or choose “fashionable” helmets instead of DOT-approved.

-According to data collected by the National Highway Traffic Safety Administration (NHTSA), in one year, motorcycle helmets prevented the deaths of 1,172 riders.
-In that same year, the NHTSA estimates that another 740 riders who died in motorcycle crashes would have survived the crash if they had been wearing helmets.
+According to data collected by the National Highway Traffic Safety Administration (NHTSA), in one year, motorcycle helmets prevent the deaths of approximately 1,800 riders.
+The NHTSA estimates that another 700 riders who die in motorcycle crashes would have survived the crash if they had been wearing helmets.

 The following are some of the factors riders should be aware of:

 - More than 80 percent of motorcycle accidents end in death or injury